 Protests pose a different risk than celebrations.
 Some protests are well-organized and obtain all necessary permissions and permits.
 Others arise quickly with little-to-no advance warning and may turn violent at a moment's notice.
 Large groups of angry people can be extremely dangerous and unpredictable.
 It's also exceptionally difficult for the police to react to a protest.
 In many countries, the police lack the adequate training and equipment to safely control protests or angry mobs.
 They may use aggressive tactics to disperse the protestors or make arrests indiscriminately.
 If you're traveling to a country with known protest activity, review our advice for civil unrest.

 Lastly, never take pictures of a protest or riot.
 What may seem like an innocent act may be perceived as subversive by local authorities.
 Even relatively liberal countries consider photography a serious security matter.
+Taking pictures of protests, riots, police, or military buildings is ill-advised and even illegal in some countries.
 Review the Overseas Security Council's do's and don'ts for photography.

 Have Fun and Be Safe